luismond/tm2tb/README.md

 ```

-The value represents the similarities between the source terms and the target terms.
+The values represents the similarities between the source terms and the target terms.

 ### Extracting terms from bilingual documents